sgsingh2003/Supernovas_Excelrs-Medical-Crew/README.md

 Deployment on web server
 📌 Conclusion
 This project serves as a foundational step in learning web application development and UI design.
-It is scalable and can be enhanced with additional features in future iterations.
+It is scalable and can be enhanced with additional features in future iterations. checkpoint 1: ui simple sceleton and architecture was uploded checkpoint 2 a: code of the frontend and basic backend code was uploded checkpoint 3 a: full backend code and frontend code is uploded in the folder name deckthon